Established: 1896

 Clos des Papes is one of the great established names of Châteauneuf-du-Pape with the family living in the village for centuries and also being among the people who created the appellation for the village, the first in France to do so.
 Currently run by Paul-Vincent Avril who is also the winemaker, he attended wine school in Burgundy in the 1980’s, and after also working abroad including a stint at Mount Mary with Dr John Middleton, he returned home to work with his father in 1988.
 Since then he has succeeded to make what many regard as the best single example of the appellation producing just one red wine and one white wine.
 No special cuvees are produced and no grapes bought and no grapes or must are sold, simply 2 outstanding wines from both colours both containing all the varieties that the appellation approves.
 Clos des Papes is not only regarded as the benchmark producer of the appellation but is also frequently recognised as being one of the leading estates of all France.

 The property has today 40 ha, of which 3 ha is planted to white varieties with 30 different parcels spread around the village.
-A parcel is nearby the pope's castle and has been surrounded by walls (clos).
+One parcel is nearby the pope's castle and has been surrounded by walls (clos).
 From here came the name of the domain.
 For the red Chateauneuf, Clos des Papes has planted about 65% Grenache, 20% of Mourvedre, 10% Syrah with about 5% being a mix of all the other permitted varieties.
 Clos des Papes is one of the few estates to use all permitted varieties for both red and white Chateauneuf.
 They are well-known for producing one of the most authentic and long-lived examples of the appellation having started estate bottling in 1896.
 The white Chateauneuf-du-Pape also ages extremely well providing great drinking pleasure for 20 years or more.
 It is made from almost equal percentages of all the six permitted white varieties which are co-fermented in two separate ferments, one for early ripening varieties and the second for the late ripening varieties.
 Yields are kept very low, frequently about a half or a third of what the appellation permits.
 These wines are very limited and always in high demand.

 Tasting in the cellar at Clos des Papes with Paul-Vincent Avril is an experience not to be missed, as he drops wine-making facts and philosophical nuggets into every discussion.
 With the focus on crafting only a single cuvée of red and white Châteauneuf-du-Pape, a visitor inevitably misses out on many of the decisions that led to the blending of any given foudre's contents, but it is easier to see a picture of the overall vintage, at least as seen through the lens of Avril's wine-making.
 Grenache yields in 2017 were approximately 15 hectoliters per hectare, versus 25 hectoliters per hectare in 2016, so there is much less wine, and the 2017 Clos des Papes will have a higher proportion of Mourvèdre as a result.
 Fortunately, the quality of the Mourvèdre was exceptional in 2017, Avril says.
 As readers seem to always demand updates at ten-year intervals, I asked Avril about his 2008.
 It's one of the wines of the vintage and remains delicious to this day.
 Without prompting, he also opened the 2003 (not overdone at all and still drinking well) and the 2000 (still yummy and in no danger of tipping over).
 "I like the wines between 15 and 20 years," Avril says.
 Sounds like good advice to me, although I find them wonderfully drinkable all throughout their roughly two-decade lifespan.”
 The Wine Advocate, September 2018.